Monday, August 28, 2023

 Thursday, August 10, 2023

-As I continued my study of this captivating deck, I discovered a complex tapestry of mythological themes woven into card 24 – The Weaver.
+As I continued my study of this captivating deck, I discovered a tapestry of themes woven into card 24 – The Weaver.
 As I’ve noted in earlier posts, each card shows a cartouche divided into three sections, each containing various symbols and images.
 It occurs to me that the upper section of the cartouche may relate to the “upper worlds” or to spiritual matters, the lower section to the “Underworld” or unconscious impulses, and the middle section to our daily lives here in this world.

 The snail hieroglyph: Today, the word ‘snail’ evokes the idea of slowness, as in the term ‘snail mail,’ or the poetic ‘lock upon the garden gate’ of psychedelic folk music.